-- a. the law: the law on higher education and academic research (WHW, Wet op het hoger onderwijs en wetenschappelijk onderzoek); - b. student: the person registered at the university to receive instruction and/or take (preliminary) examinations that are part of the program; - c. course: a unit of study in the program, in the sense intended by the law; - d. practicum: a practical exercise, as referred to in article 7.13 of the law, in one of the following forms: - the writing of a Master's thesis - the writing of a paper or a test design - the execution of a research assignment - participation in fieldwork or an excursion - doing an internship - participation in any other educational activity that is aimed at acquiring particular skills: - e. final examination: the master's examination of the program; - f. semester: segment of the academic year, starting on Monday in the week of September 1st and ending no later than January 31st, or starting no later than February 1st and ending on August 31st; - g. examination: the test of the student's knowledge, insight and skills as referred to in article 7.10.1 of the law, part of every course of the program, and the assessment of results of this test.
-The assessment concerns: - 1. answering a set of questions, orally or in writing - 2. the translation or transcript of a text - 3. a report of activities performed, in writing or orally (paper, essay and oral presentation) - 4. the Master's thesis; - EC (European Credits): credit points in accordance with the European Credit Transfer System.
+- a. the law: the law on higher education and academic research (WHW, Wet op het hoger onderwijs en wetenschappelijk onderzoek); - b. student: the person registered at the university to receive instruction and/or take (preliminary) examinations that are part of the program; - c. course: a unit of study in the program, in the sense intended by the law; - d. final examination: the master's examination of the program; - e. semester: segment of the academic year, starting on Monday in the week of September 1st and ending no later than January 31st, or starting no later than February 1st and ending on August 31st; - f. examination: the test of the student's knowledge, insight and skills as referred to in article 7.10.1 of the law, part of every course of the program, and the assessment of results of this test.
+The assessment concerns: - 1. answering a set of questions, orally or in writing - 2. the translation or transcript of a text - 3. a report of activities performed, in writing or orally (paper, essay and oral presentation) - 4. the Master's thesis: - g.
+EC (European Credits): credit points in accordance with the European Credit Transfer System.
 EC-points (or EC) should be read as ECTS-credits.
-1 ECTS-credit = 28 hours of study; - i. pre-Master's program: the study program consisting of 60 EC, which prepares a student for the Master's program.
+1 ECTS-credit = 28 hours of study; - h. pre-Master's program: the study program consisting of 60 EC, which prepares a student for the Master's program; - i.
+Extended master: extension within a master's program consisting of a traineeship.